How ‘One Version’ Affects Dynamics 365 Finance and Supply Chain Management Users

 In the past, a typical Dynamics AX upgrade from one version to the next could take months or years to deploy at a high cost – both financially and in labor hours.
-In 2018, Microsoft announced an “evergreen” ERP solution – Dynamics 365 Finance and Operations.
+In 2018, Microsoft announced an “evergreen” ERP solution – Dynamics 365 Finance and Supply Chain Management.
 This robust ERP business solution eases the burden and eliminates the financial stressors of an upgrade as all users are consistently on One Version.

 Previously, Microsoft planned on 10 updates each year.
 As of June 3, 2019, Microsoft announced changes to the update schedule that include only 8 updates each year.
 They also changed the minimum required updates for FinOps users to 2 per year from the original 4 per year.

 When a new update is announced, users can log in to Lifecycle Services (LCS) and select the ‘sandbox’ environment that these monthly updates will be applied to and the weekend that they will be applied to production.